 It’s important that Americans stand up and attend rallies.
 Find the candidates that really represent who you are and how we want our country and communities to be represented.
 Now more than ever, it’s important to use our voices – regardless if you have 10 million Instagram followers or just 10, engage and discuss issues.
 Even if it’s just to help a friend register to vote or to drive someone to a voting poll.
 When you are able to help people…that’s how a country moves forward.

-What are your long-term goals?
-I can totally see you hosting a talk show one day.
+totally see you hosting a talk show one day.
 What’s your endgame, media-wise?
 Acting…

 Skating used to be my outlet to entertain people but at the very core, I’m like a show pony.
 I like to be out there.
 I like to perform.
 I like to engage with people.
 I like to make people laugh and have serious conversations.
 In this last year, post-Olympics, I’ve explored many different experiences but I brought my lessons and experiences as an athlete into every single situation I’ve thrown myself in.
 I think the reason why I’ve been successful is that I’ve been able to carry through my successes into the next year.
 I hope I can carry it further into 2019.
-I’m really into trying as many opportunities as I can so I can see what I like, because I’ve been focused on one goal and job for 20 years.
+I’m really into trying as many opportunities as I can so I can see what I like because I’ve been focused on one goal and job for 20 years.
 I have this post-college feeling right now – ‘I don’t know what to do!’ – and I think that’s normal.
 Yes, I would love to get into acting or host my own talk show.